shivenpatro/Hash-Chat/README.md

 ## 📚 Detailed Setup Guide

-Follow these steps to get set up with HashChat:
+Follow these steps to get set up with Hash-Chat:

 ### 1. Install MetaMask 🦊